 Pag-Aayuno 2018 ✍️

-And when the six days of fasting are finally over, I feel like, "Wow!”
-Seeing how God sustained me throughout that period is incredibly great.
-As we were being deceived by the god of this world into believing that food and other material possessions are what keep us alive, let us reject Satan’s lies and acknowledge the truth that our life depends on God and God alone.
-If we only trust God, He will provide all our needs, and even more, He truly sustains us.
-Our Jehovah Jireh, indeed, He is!☝️ Glory.
+When the six days of fasting finally came to an end, I could only say, “Wow!”
+It was amazing to see how God faithfully sustained me throughout the entire period.
+In a world that often deceives us into believing that food, possessions, or comfort are what truly keep us alive, fasting reminds us to reject those lies and embrace the truth: our life depends on God and God alone.
+When we place our full trust in Him, He provides for all our needs, and so much more.
+He truly sustains us.
+Our Jehovah Jireh...how faithful and glorious He is!☝️

 Comments